at-gmbh/at-python-template/README.md

 This will install or update cookiecutter on your system and create a new project in the current folder using the AT Python Template.
 Please note: Python 3.6 or higher is required.

-Feedback and contributions are welcome!
+Feedback and contributions are very welcome!
+Learn more in the [Contributing](#contributing) section below.

 ## Choices Explained